 Students come from nearly every state and in fact, from around the world.
 Their backgrounds are different, but all are gifted and driven to musical excellence.
 Each student contributes to the unique community that is the hallmark of Brevard.
 The environment allows students to surpass themselves as musicians, as artists.

 Audition requirements vary by program.
 Applications and auditions must be complete by the posted deadline.
 (Applications remain open until enrollment is complete.)

 Tuition varies by program type and length.
 Tuition is an all-inclusive fee.
 There are no extra fees for private lessons, food service, concert admission, or access to on-campus health services.

 Yes.
 Brevard offers scholarship support according to a student's audition and demonstrated financial need, and program need.
-In 2019, Brevard provided scholarship support to more than 70% of its students.
+In recent years, Brevard provided scholarship support to more than 70% of its students.